 If you want your customers to experience the product before they buy, consider if you still need a brick-and-mortar business.
 You can even expand your business via a local distribution model, much like how big brands used to do it when they were smaller.

 Understand your audience and be real.
-What customers really want are products that they feel are made for them.
+What customers want are products that they feel are made for them.
 Nurture a relationship with them through your marketing efforts and they will reward you with sales and brand loyalty.

 E-Commerce Adds To Your Overhead Cost

 When you manage business expenses, one of the things that you need to consider is the cost of operation.
-The overhead can be a pain, and part of that overhead comes towards operating your website and e-commerce software.
+The overhead can be a pain, and part of that overhead comes from operating your website and e-commerce software.
 Even when you do it with big chain e-commerce stores, there’s still a level of cost for you.

 Web hosting is getting cheaper every year and is quite cheaper compared to keeping a physical store.
 Even then, you need to set up the website, design it, add your products and services, pay for plugins, and more.
 Eventually, you would need to pay for a web developer to maintain the website.